billstclair/elm-port-funnel/README.md

 The example is live at https://billstclair.github.io/elm-port-funnel

+## Existing Funnel Modules

+Currently, the `PortFunnel.Echo` and `PortFunnel.AddXY` modules, which ship with `billstclair/elm-port-funnel`, are the only funnel modules.
+I'll be working on upgrading my existing port packages to funnels (`billstclair/elm-websocket-client`, `billstclair/elm-localstorage`, `billstclair/elm-dev-random`).

 ## Credit

 Thank you to Murphy Randall (@splodingsocks on Twitter and Elm Slack), whose [elm-conf 2017 talk](https://www.youtube.com/watch?v=P3pL85n9_5s) introduced me to the idea that `billstclair/elm-port-funnel` takes to its logical extreme.